 “For the past eight years, I have been focused on technology commercialization and economic development primarily in Asia and the Middle East.
 My new position at SCRA provides me with the opportunity to use my decades of experience to advance the economy in South Carolina – a state that I love dearly,” stated Quinn.
 “I look forward to utilizing my experience to grow and develop the state’s innovation economy by enhancing the SC Launch program, furthering commercialization of university research and building industry partnerships.”

 “Bob is a proven leader with substantial, relevant experience and quantifiable results.
 He is uniquely qualified for the executive director role given his background in strategic alignment with universities, governments and other collaborative relationships, investments and due diligence and technology commercialization,” said SCRA Board of Trustees’ Chairman Bill Blume.
 “In SCRA’s enabling legislation, we were tasked with collaborating with the research universities to assist in research and technology development and growing South Carolina’s technology-based economy.
 Bob is the ideal candidate to execute and implement SCRA’s strategic plan, and we look forward to leveraging his leadership skills to build upon existing relationships and cultivate high-tech job growth throughout the state.”

-Chartered in 1983 by the state of South Carolina, SCRA enriches South Carolina's technology economy.
-SCRA improves the development and growth of South Carolina's innovation ecosystem by supporting entrepreneurs, enabling university research commercialization and connecting industry to innovators.
+Chartered in 1983 by the State of South Carolina as a public, non-profit corporation, SCRA fosters South Carolina’s Innovation Economy by supporting entrepreneurs, enabling academic research and its commercialization, and connecting industry to innovators.